Blue-Ventures-Conservation/GEM/README.md

 GEE is free to use for academic and not for profit enterprises.
 For commercial applications, GEE offers paid commercial licenses: details [here](https://earthengine.google.com/faq/).
-At this time, the GEM is not available for commercial use - interested parties should contact the authors to confirm this status.

 There are two methods to run the GEM:
 1) Click on the links below and run the scripts.
 Clear instructions are